inko-lang/inko/docs/source/references/syntax.md

 - Imports
 - Constants
-- Classes
+- Types
 - Methods
 - Trait implementations
-- Classes that are reopened
+- Types that are reopened
 - Comments

 Unlike languages such as Ruby and Python, it's not valid to include expressions